Paramaribo is a city brimming with highlights, from its UNESCO-listed inner city to sunset dolphin cruises.Read more...

 Indeed, like so many countries with a small nascent tourist industry, Suriname makes for a fabulously rewarding travel destination – safe, relaxed, unaffected, friendly and easy to get around!

 Within a few hours of receiving Rachel’s fateful email, I was sold.
 Suriname sounded like exactly the sort of rewarding but under-documented country to which I most enjoy writing guidebooks.
 A week later, I’d taken on the commission.
-And a few weeks after that, my wife Ariadne and I were disembarking at Zanderij, the start of a five-month period of travel and writing during which Suriname has dominated my every waking thought.
-It’s been a wonderful journey, on every level, and I only hope that this book will encourage more non-Dutch speakers to visit and explore what is a thoroughly fascinating country.
+And a few weeks after that, my wife Ariadne and I were disembarking at Zanderij, the start of a five-month period of travel and writing during which Suriname dominated my every waking thought.
+That first trip to Suriname was a wonderful journey, on every level, and it was a joy to return there in 2019 to work on a second edition, and find the country every bit as agreeable as I remembered.
+I only hope that this book will encourage more non-Dutch speakers to visit and explore what is a thoroughly fascinating destination.